 Remington 870: As mentioned, this is an American classic that millions rely on for daily use.
 You can get more expensive guns, but most hunters will never wear one out.

-The 12-gauge is a modern staple across the world.
-It can be had at almost every store that doesn’t cater to SJW’s and can probably be found in in nearly every garage or barn in America.
-The utility of the 12-gauge is undeniable and every shooter can do themselves right by learning how to use one.
-It isn’t the best beginner’s hunting gun, but is more often than not the gun that lots of people start with.
+The 12-gauge shotgun is a modern staple across the world.
+It can be had at almost every store that doesn’t cater to SJW’s and can probably be found in a large percentage of the garages and barns in America.
+The utility of the 12-gauge is absolutely undeniable and every shooter can do themselves right by learning how to use one.
+It isn’t really the best beginner’s hunting gun, but is more often than not the gun that lots of people start with.